-Pro-life Iowans are advocating a state constitutional amendment that would clarify Iowa’s Constitution contains no “right to abortion” and nothing that requires Iowa taxpayers to fund abortion.
+Pro-life Iowans are advocating a state constitutional amendment that would protect mothers and unborn children from efforts to expand abortion – even up to the day of a baby’s birth! – by clarifying that Iowa’s Constitution contains no “right to abortion” and nothing that requires Iowa taxpayers to fund abortion.

-The amendment effort follows a controversial June 2018 decision by the Iowa State Supreme Court that declared abortion a “fundamental right” under the Iowa Constitution.
+The amendment effort follows a controversial June 2018 decision by the Iowa State Supreme Court that declared abortion a nearly unrestricted, “fundamental right” under the Iowa Constitution.

 “Of course, no such right can be found in the Iowa Constitution itself,” said Drew Zahn, director of communications for The FAMiLY LEADER, a charter member of the Iowa Coalition of Pro-Life Leaders.
 “The Iowa State Supreme Court virtually admitted as much when it claimed it was ‘freed … from the private views of the Constitution’s founders’ to concoct a brand-new right based on ‘current prevailing [and] evolving standards’ instead.”